‘Tis the season of the roadtrip! Do you make one each year with your family?

 Now, I’m a completely addicted to audiobooks and listen to them constantly (especially when I’m doing something mindless like cooking or cleaning the bathroom).
 I can’t wait until my daughter is old enough to listen to them with me in the car.

-While I wait for her to grow up a little more, here are nine of my favorite audiobooks for the whole family to enjoy, whether it is during the endless driving loop between school, sports, and errands during the fall or for longer road-trips for Thanksgiving and the holidays.
+While I wait for her to grow up a little more, here are nine of my favorite audiobooks for the whole family to enjoy, whether it is during the endless driving loop between school, sports, and errands during the fall or for longer road-trips for summer vacation.

 1. Escape!: The Story of The Great Houdini by Sid Fleischman – If you’re looking for a little non-fiction in your children’s lives, there aren’t many easier sells than a book about Houdini.
 Like a good magician, this book doesn’t give away the secrets of Houdini’s magic, but it does give a completely gripping account of Houdini, the man and the magician and why he’s still so famous and compelling nearly ninety years after his death.
 And Fleischman does a brilliant job explaining Houdini’s flair for reinventing and doctoring his own life story and noting when the records don’t match up and what various possible realities might be.
 Fascinating from start to finish.

 2. Homecoming by Cynthia Voigt – Although this book was published before I was born (and as I now know, hugely popular), I’d never read it until my library closed for a month for renovations and I needed two LONG audiobooks to keep me occupied until it reopened.
 This story (and its sequel, Dicey’s Song, which won the Newbery) completely drew me in, following the story of Dicey and her three younger siblings when their mother abandons them with no money or food at a shopping mall.
 Dicey is determined to keep her family together and they set off on foot to find their nearest living relatives, a journey which isn’t exactly smooth.